Creating Your First Monitor

 Section titled “Request Body”If you select the POST

-method, you can specify a Body to send with your request.
-This is perfect for testing API endpoints that require a JSON payload.
+method, you can add a Request Body to your monitor’s configuration.
+This is essential for testing API endpoints that require a JSON, form-encoded, or other data payload.
+Simply enter the data you want to send in the provided text area.

 Custom Headers